-If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the as adjusted and as further adjusted net tangible book value per share of our common stock after this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the as further adjusted net tangible book value per share of our common stock after this offering.

-Our historical net tangible book value (deficit) as of December 31, 2020 was \$ million or \$ per share of our common stock.
+Our historical net tangible book value (deficit) as of December 31, 2020 was \$(189.6) million or \$(1.73) per share of our common stock.
 Our historical net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities.
-Historical net tangible book value (deficit) per share represents historical net tangible book value divided by the number of shares of common stock issued and outstanding as of December 31, 2020.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of common stock outstanding as of December 31, 2020.

-Our as adjusted net tangible book value (deficit) as of December 31, 2020 was \$ million or \$ per share of our common stock, based on the total number of shares of our common stock outstanding, as adjusted, as of December 31, 2020.
-As adjusted net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the Reorganization and (ii) the 2021 Financing Transactions.
+Our as adjusted net tangible book value (deficit) as of December 31, 2020 was \$(299.6) million or \$(2.73) per share of our common stock, based on the total number of shares of our common stock outstanding, as adjusted, as of December 31, 2020 after giving effect to (i) the Reorganization, (ii) the 2021 Financing Transactions and (iii) our draw of \$16.0 million on our Revolving Credit Facility subsequent to December 31, 2020.
+As adjusted net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the Reorganization, (ii) the 2021 Financing Transactions and (iii) our draw of \$16.0 million on our Revolving Credit Facility subsequent to December 31, 2020.
+As adjusted net tangible book value (deficit) per share represents as adjusted net tangible book value (deficit) divided by the aggregate number of shares of our common stock outstanding as of December 31, 2020 after giving effect to (i) the Reorganization, (ii) the 2021 Financing Transactions and (iii) our draw of \$16.0 million on our Revolving Credit Facility subsequent to December 31, 2020.

-After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the net proceeds of this offering as described under "Use of Proceeds," our as adjusted and as further adjusted net tangible book value as of million, or approximately \$ December 31, 2020 would have been approximately \$ per share.
-This represents an immediate increase in historical net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares of common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering is determined by subtracting as adjusted and as further adjusted net tangible book value (deficit) per share after this offering from the initial public offering price per share of common stock.
+After giving further effect to our issuance and sale of 20,000,000 shares of our common stock in this offering at the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us, and the application of the net proceeds of this offering as described under "Use of Proceeds," our as further adjusted net tangible book value as of December 31, 2020 would have been approximately \$(115.2) million, or approximately \$(0.96) per share.
+This represents an immediate increase in as further adjusted net tangible book value of \$1.77 per share to our existing stockholders and an immediate dilution of \$19.96 per share to new investors purchasing shares of common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting as further adjusted net tangible book value (deficit) per share after this offering from the initial public offering price per share of common stock.